pingidentity/pingdirectory-go-client/configurationapi/docs/AddPassThroughAuthenticationPluginRequest.md

 NewAddPassThroughAuthenticationPluginRequestWithDefaults instantiates a new AddPassThroughAuthenticationPluginRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetPluginName

-`func (o *AddPassThroughAuthenticationPluginRequest) GetPluginName() string`

-GetPluginName returns the PluginName field if non-nil, zero value otherwise.

-### GetPluginNameOk

-`func (o *AddPassThroughAuthenticationPluginRequest) GetPluginNameOk() (*string, bool)`

-GetPluginNameOk returns a tuple with the PluginName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPluginName

-`func (o *AddPassThroughAuthenticationPluginRequest) SetPluginName(v string)`

-SetPluginName sets PluginName field to given value.

 ### GetSchemas